ramtin-ehsani/ramtin-ehsani.github.io/content/projects.md

 >}}

 {{< project
-   title="What Characteristics Makes ChatGPT Effective for Software Issue Resolution?" venue="Empirical Software Engineering 2025" what="Analyzes a large corpus of developer–ChatGPT conversations to understand why developers seek help for software bugs and when these interactions lead to successful resolutions." why="Provides empirical insights into the qualities of effective developer–AI conversations for software problem solving."
+   title="What Characteristics Make ChatGPT Effective for Software Issue Resolution?" venue="Empirical Software Engineering 2025" what="Analyzes a large corpus of developer–ChatGPT conversations to understand why developers seek help for software bugs and when these interactions lead to successful resolutions." why="Provides empirical insights into the qualities of effective developer–AI conversations for software problem solving."